mvhsbball22/dndwikiv1/home/ice-cave.md

 	- How can we find a magic conch of the storm giant king?

 As the last light winks out, the group exits the portal and returns to the statue room.
 Silja draws a map of known giant battles pointing out one particular battle that , likely sources for finding magic conchs.

+### Exit
+As the group leaves the cave, they are confronted by a group of reptilian, leather-bound figures.
+One steps forward ominously and says:

+`The great dragon Kloth offers you this vessel to cross the dangerous terrain.
+We will crew the boat - if you manage to quell the giant threat, return to Kloth's hidden veil and you will be greatly rewarded.`